Last modified by Sammy - 3 months ago

 Select Publications:

-• Brooklynites: Free Black Communities in the Ninteenth-Century (in contract with NYU Press).
+• Brooklynites: Free Black Communities in the Ninteenth-Century (NYU Press, 2024).

 • “‘We Must Stand United’: Re-Telling a Radical History of Bronx Community College at the City University of New York.”
 Rhetoric, Public Memory, and Campus History, edited by Rhondda Robinson Thomas.
 Liverpool University Press, 2022